boostcon/cppnow_code_of_conduct/staff_procedure_for_incident_handling.md

     conference staff.

 6. **Contact the alleged harasser(s).** A conference staff member (preferably
-%%COC-STAFF-FIRST-NAMES%%) should communicate with the alleged harasser(s).
+%%COC_STAFF_FIRST_NAMES%%) should communicate with the alleged harasser(s).
 The alleged harasser(s) should be informed of what has been reported about them.
 Allow the alleged harasser to provide their side of the story and record it as per step 3.

-7. **Meet with Code of Conduct conference staff to decide a response.** Meet with %%COC-STAFF-FIRST-NAMES%%.
+7. **Meet with Code of Conduct conference staff to decide a response.** Meet with %%COC_STAFF_FIRST_NAMES%%.
 The main objectives of this meeting is to
 determine:

 - What happened?